 Walking allows the mind to rest and stretch; it is both sociable and soul-searching.
 Whilst the walking is physically challenging, we don’t scrimp on comfort – a selection of gorgeous boutique hotels and delightful farmhouses await our St James’ Way pilgrims for them to soak their weary feet at the end of each day.

-MALAGA Arrival Day 18th Sept.
-8 days walking starting on the 19th Sept, arriving to Cordoba on the 26th Sept.
-Departure day from Córdoba 27th Sept
+MALAGA Arrival Day 15th October.
+7 days walking, starting on the 16th October, arriving in Cordoba on the 22nd October.
+Departure day from Córdoba 23rd October.

 Day 1 (D)

 Arrival to Malaga.
 Meet in the group hotel at 4pm

 Welcome meeting, guided tour of Málaga to include the Picasso Museum.
 Dinner in Old Town Malaga.

 Day 2 (B, D)

 Our pilgrimage begins.
 We will walk out of the town centre to the outskirts of the city for a fabulous walk through the hills to the village of Almogía.
 We head up on dirt tracks into the Montes de Malaga, an abrupt mountainous topography characterised by steep slopes dotted with almond groves and oaks.
 The walk transverses several isolated river valleys and involves a cumulative ascent of 898m, the largest of any of the sections of the Camino to Cordoba.
 (15 KM)